 Can I get a broadband and mobile bundle?

-However, it is possible to bundle your mobile with a broadband, TV and landline deal.
+However, it’s possible to bundle your mobile with a broadband, TV and landline deal.
 These types of packages are known as ‘quad-play bundles’ and often include extras like Netflix and Apple TV.

 What should I look for in a broadband and TV package?

 When looking for a broadband and TV package to suit you, consider:

-- Internet speed – if you also use streamed TV services, such as Netflix or Amazon Prime, a faster connection such as fibre optic broadband could be better for your needs.
+- Internet speed.
+If you also use streamed TV services for example Netflix or Amazon Prime, a faster connection like fibre optic broadband could be better for your needs.